sy10534/Internet-of-Telescope/README.md

 Open source project for Internet of Telescope 鏡聯網

 ## Behind the project:
-I am a student from Hong Kong who loves astronomy, physics, engineering, and computer technologies.
+I am a secondary school student from Hong Kong who loves exploring about astronomy, physics, engineering, and computer technologies.
 I started designing this system since the November of 2024, prices of asiair and onstep controller were unreasonably expensive in my perspective, so I thought maybe I could create a telescope control system by myself.

-## What I've learnt from this project:
-to generalize it into a few fields

-### data analysis

-### engineering

-### programming

-### astronomy and astrophysics
-inputting coordinates into IOT requires some transformation of coordinates, I understood a lot more on celestial sphere application after working on the system.
+After careful discussion with my teachers, I decided it was the best to make the project open source for everyone in the Internet.

 ## Competition results: